-- STEP 1 Turn the engine switch off with the Trip A reading shown. $(\rightarrow P. 121)$ - STEP 2 Turn the engine switch to the ON position while holding down the ODO/TRIP button. - STEP 3 Continue to press and hold the button until the trip meter displays 000000.

-If the system fails to reset, the light will continue flashing.
+- STEP 1 Turn the engine switch off with the Trip A reading shown. $(\rightarrow P. 140)$ - STEP 2 Turn the engine switch to the ON position while holding down the trip meter reset button. - STEP 3 Continue to press and hold the button until the trip meter displays 000000. - If the system fails to reset, the light will continue flashing.